AfterShip/challenge/coding-challenge.md

 with the technical stack you choose, we will take note of that when reviewing your challenge.

-Here are some technologies we are more familiar with:
+Here are some technologies we are more familiar with.
+Unless request by us, you can chooose any language to work on the challenge.

 * Node.js
 * PHP